hoductri-hcmutk19/hoductri-hcmutk19/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Hồ Đức Trí.
-I am a final year student majoring in Computer Science, Ho Chi Minh University of Technology.
+I am a final year student majoring in Computer Science, Ho Chi Minh City University of Technology.
 I like the Kotlin language and aim to become a mobile developer.<br>

 ## 📫 How to reach me: